8 performance appraisal methods you should be aware of

 However, it is difficult to compare individual ratings because standards for work may differ from job to job and from employee to employee.
 It does not allow for reasonable deviations.

-Here manager compares an employee to other similar employees, rather than to a standard measurement for the purpose of assessing their worth.
+Here the manager compares an employee to other similar employees, rather than to a standard measurement predefined for employee productivity.
 The employees are ranked from the highest to the lowest or from the best to the worst.
-The problem here is that it does not tell that how much better or worse one is than another.
-Also it cannot be used for large number of employees.
+The problem here is that it does not tell how much better or worse one is than another.
+Also it cannot be used for a large number of employees, or feedback.

 Attention to detail

-MBO (management by objectives) methods of performance appraisal are results-oriented.
+Management by objectives (MBO) methods of performance review are results-oriented.
 That is, they seek to measure employee performance by examining the extent to which predetermined work objectives have been met.
 Usually the objectives are established jointly by the supervisor and subordinate.
 Once an objective is agreed, the employee is usually expected to self-audit; that is, to identify the skills needed to achieve the objective.
 Typically they do not rely on others to locate and specify their strengths and weaknesses.
-They are expected to monitor their own development and progress.
-The MBO method concentrates on actual outcomes
+They are expected to monitor their own development and progress, and drive their future performance.
+The MBO method of performance review concentrates on actual outcomes.

 What makes MBOs efficient is the ability to set SMART Goals i.e. set goals that are Specific, Measurable, Actionable, Relevant and Time-bound.

-The problem of judgmental performance evaluation inherent in the traditional methods of performance evaluation led to some organisations to go for objective evaluation by developing a technique known as “Behaviourally Anchored Rating Scales (BARS)” around 1960s.
-This method of performance appraisal is considered better than the traditional ones because it provides advantages like a more accurate gauge, clearer standards, better feedback, and consistency in evaluation.
+The problem of judgmental performance evaluation inherent in the traditional methods of employee performance appraisal process led to some organisations to go for objective evaluation by developing a technique known as “Behaviorally Anchored Rating Scale (BARS)” around the 1960s.
+This performance appraisal method is considered better than the traditional ones because it provides advantages like a more accurate gauge, clearer standards, 360 degree feedback, and consistency in evaluation.

 The BARS method is designed to bring the benefits of both qualitative and quantitative data to the employee appraisal process.
-It compares an individual’s performance against specific examples of behaviour that are anchored to numerical ratings.
+It compares an individual employee’s performance against specific examples of behaviour that are anchored to numerical ratings.